LogunLACC/PCSuite/README.md

 ## Safety
 - Quarantine first: Cleanup moves files to `reports/quarantine/<timestamp>/` and writes `rollback_*.json`.
 No permanent deletion in the default flow.
 - Rollback: `clean rollback` restores from quarantine using the mapping file.
+- Purge: Use `clean purge` to permanently delete quarantined files once you've reviewed reports and no rollback is needed.
 - Dry-run: Add `--dry-run` to `clean run` or `clean rollback` to simulate without changing files (reports are still written).
 - Prompts: Destructive operations prompt for confirmation by default.
 Use `--yes` to skip prompts in non-dry-run mode.
 - Permissions: Some targets may require elevated PowerShell (Run as Administrator) to move.
+- User scope: Use `--scope user` to restrict cleanup to user-writable locations only (e.g., `%TEMP%`, `%LOCALAPPDATA%`, `%APPDATA%`).
+This mode avoids system paths like `C:\Windows`, `C:\ProgramData`, and multi-user recycle bins and is recommended when you cannot elevate (e.g., roaming profiles).
 - Scope: Signatures target caches/temp/dumps; exclusions protect system directories.
 Always review the preview table before running cleanup.

 ## Notes